Bread80/CPCModular/README.md

 This board contains 512Kb NORFLASH.
 It includes circuitry to enable the flash to be burned in situ (untested).
 Config:
 * A jumper needs to be installed bridging pin 2 of LK4 and pin 2 of LK5.
 * To enable flash burning, install links LK1, LK2 and LK3.
-Otherwise leave these empty.
+Otherwise leave open.
 * My notes for writing to the Flash (taken from the schematic file) are:
-"!!!
+!!!
 There is no way to disable memory writes on the standard CPC system.
 Therefore ANY memory writes which we do to ROM while WRITE_EN is active will also write to RAM.